Stromboli (1950, Italy)

 It is astonishing to see how far Rossellini and Bergman were subverting the so-called traditional morality of female characters of that time, and one can only imagine the scandal it must have caused as we see the married Karin seducing not only the lighthouse keeper but also the Priest to get what she wants- a way to escape from the Island.

 Karin is a selfish,not-so-wise opportunist who would go any far to get what she wants,and still, we feel empathetic to her.
-A woman who has lived in high-class societies and has been pampered all her life isn’t able to accept Stromboli as her own, and in return, Stromboli doesn’t accept her.
-Antonio is – as the Priest said- a simple and a good man – and does tries to stand up for his wife , even when her wife’s actions makes him an outcast in his own land.Though, he is intellectually inept to Karin’s behavior and shows tendency to be violent in a fit of rage
+A woman who had lived in high-class societies and had been pampered all her life isn’t able to accept Stromboli as her own, and in return, Stromboli doesn’t accept her.
+Antonio is – as the Priest said- a simple and a good man – and does tries to stand up for his wife , even when his wife’s actions makes him an outcast in his own land.Though, he is intellectually inept to understand Karin’s behavior and this leads him to react in a brusque and violent manner.

 This post is part of the Ingrid Bergman Blogathon hosted by the Ingrid Bergman devotee Virginie Pronovost of The Wonderful World of Cinema.